 As Ellen travels to the small coastal town of Beacon Maine – a place she didn’t know her grandmother had ties to, she sets out to deliver a letter; a letter that not only holds a secret, but also connects her to Roy (Marc Blucas), a charming local.

 Resisting this one is probably going to be impossible.
 It’s the type of movie you can sit back and smile your way through.
 The cute town where it all takes place is cozy and the characters sparkle with wholesome personality.
 In particular, I found the sassier romance between Ellen and Roy adorable!
 It’s still up to the standard of Hallmark, but not without its unique markers and swoon-y moments.
 The meet-cute in particular is “aww…” inducing as was the cute “dance” scene.
-Although part of the charm of the relationship might be linked to my fondness for Blucas in this leading man role.
+Although part of the charm of the relationship might be because of a fondness for Blucas in this leading man role.

-The only aspect that didn't work for as a plot incentive was Ellen's conversations with her grandmother (played by Shirley Jones).
-There is significance to them because of the relationship Ellen had with her (which is simply “understood”), but there was something about them that always took me out of the story for these few seconds.
+The only aspect that doesn’t work is the conversations Ellen has with her grandmother (who Shirley Jones plays).
+There’s significance to them because of their relationship(which is simply “understood”), but there’s something about them that always takes me out of the story.
 If you like Hallmark films, this one is sure to be the perfect one to watch.
 If your Sunday night is anything like mine (cool and dreary), The Irresistible Blueberry Farm is the ideal tonic.